bahajyy/Django-Online-Shopping-Project/README.md

 # webProgrammingHW2
+!!!!
+I tried every solution on youtube and every solutions on internet but ı still had error while ı tried to deploy to python anywhere,because of that ı dont have deployment
+And since github pages are only for static pages we cant deploy django app to the github pages.

+Data model and assumptions:

 name: CharField with a maximum length of 255 characters.
 description: TextField for a longer description of the product.